altunixon/wips/lns/altina_ln/ASP-133-Chapter_3_The_Battle_of_Aroe_Maroe.md

 "… They are planning a straightforward invasion.
 Their victory so far probably boosted their confidence a lot."<br/>
 Dorval who gifted these victories to the enemy didn’t seem to mind at all.<br/>
 As there had been wins and losses throughout the various wars, he probably felt that he wouldn’t be punished for something of this extent.<br/>
-He was known as an “experienced brave general” in the capital, but this term wasn’t associated with “many victories”.<br/>
+He was known as an "experienced brave general" in the capital, but this term wasn’t associated with "many victories".<br/>
 Since the commander was like that, the troops from the Sixth Army didn’t seem too bothered either.<br/>
 — Well, there was no point in deploying soldiers who didn’t have the will to fight to the frontlines.<br/>
-Rockhoward asked:
+Rockhoward asked:<br/>
 "Why has the enemy increased in number??"<br/>
 "Ehh?
 That’s because…"<br/>
 They must be reinforcements sent in the past month.
 The answer was too obvious, which made it hard to discern his intentions.<br/>
-Altina answered:
+Altina answered:<br/>
 "They are reinforcements from their home nation, right?"<br/>
 "Hmm, I see.
 They have been winning the battles, yet they are still sending in reinforcements… The enemy commander sure is cautious."<br/>
 "That seems to be the case—"<br/>
-— Wrong, he committed his reserves for the sake of this decisive battle?
+— Wrong, he committed his reserves for the sake of this decisive battle?<br/>
 They felt that the Imperial army wouldn’t retreat any further.<br/>
 That was what Regis thought, but he decided to ignore it since Rockhoward didn’t seem to have any deep intentions.<br/>
 Even if he was bothered by the increase in enemy numbers, there was nothing to gain from discussing the reason.
 At least, this wasn’t something they should be discussing right now.<br/>